Two-dimensional materials from high-throughput computational exfoliation of experimentally known compounds: Results and discussion

 \subsection{Structural relaxation and comparison with experiments}

-The geometrical screening described in the previous section provides an exhaustive list of potential candidates for exfoliation.
-Although an important first step, this geometrical characterization is not sufficient and has to be complemented with accurate calculations in order to identify materials that do actually exhibit weak interlayer bonding and are easily exfoliable.
+This geometrical characterization of set B is the starting point for accurate electronic structure calculations to identify materials that exhibit weak interlayer bonding and could be exfoliable.
 Here we use vdW DFT simulations to proceed with such a refinement (computational details can be found in the Methods).

-The first step is the optimization of the 3D geometry (cell vectors and atomic positions) of the layered structures found.
+The first step is the optimization of the 3D geometry (cell vectors and atomic positions) of the structures found.
 This procedure is completely automated within AiiDA.
 Preference is given to the simplest structures, both for their higher relevance and for computational efficiency.
-As a result, at least all unary compounds containing less than $100$~atoms in the unit cell, all binaries and ternaries with less than $40$~atoms, and all other quaternary, quinary, and senary compounds with less than $32$~atoms are considered; in total, $3210$ layered compounds have been studied with first-principles calculations.
-These structures are relaxed using two different non-local vdW-compliant functionals: the vdW-DF2 functional~\cite{lee2010} with C09 exchange~\cite{cooper2010,hamada2010} (DF2-C09) and the revised Vydrov-Van Voorhis~\cite{vydrov2009,vydrov2010,sabatini2013} (rVV10) functional.
+As a result, at least all unary compounds containing less than $100$~atoms in the unit cell, all binaries and ternaries with less than $40$~atoms, and all other quaternary, quinary, and senary compounds with less than $32$~atoms are considered; in total, $3210$ layered compounds (set C in Table~\ref{tab:stat}).
+These structures are relaxed using two different non-local vdW functionals: the vdW-DF2 ~\cite{lee2010} with C09 exchange~\cite{cooper2010,hamada2010} (DF2-C09) and the revised Vydrov-Van Voorhis~\cite{vydrov2009,vydrov2010,sabatini2013} (rVV10) functional.